 The National Council of Examiners for Engineering and Surveying has begun the search process for a new chief executive officer.
 Current CEO Jerry Carter will retire on September 30, 2018.
 The NCEES board of directors has formed a five-member CEO Search Committee, chaired by NCEES President Patrick Tami, P.L.S.
-The committee will accept applications from qualified candidates until April 30, 2018.

 “Under CEO Carter’s leadership, NCEES has become one of the most respected organizations in the engineering and surveying professions.
 He has greatly improved our ability to achieve NCEES’ mission by bringing about a significant evolution of the Council’s services and governance,” Tami says.
 “Thanks to him, our new CEO will be able to continue our mission with a dedicated staff and strong financial footing.”